-Businesses must submit certified payroll reports for any federally funded project with a payout of over $2,000.
+Businesses that have government contracts must submit certified payroll reports to the US Department of Labor (DOL) for any federally funded project with a payout of over $2,000.
 There are penalties for failing to submit a certified payroll report, so it is important that business owners get this right.
 Start by reviewing the need-to-know information below.

 What is certified payroll?